SDS-192-Intro/MP1/README.md

   * Column 8 (LABEL): These are the labels associated with the values recorded for the variable.
   * Column 11 (NOTES): This provides notes about the variable, including whether it is currently in use and what missing values indicate.

-6. In addition to `unitid` and `instnm`, select five more variables from the data dictionary that you'd like to work with in your analysis.
-We're only going to be looking at MA schools, so you can leave variables that record the state and region of the institution off of your list. *Select at least one numeric variable, and at least one ordinal variable.* Read up on these selected variables in the Technical Documentation (Command/Control + F to find the variable name in the PDF.)
+6. In addition to `unitid` and `instnm`, select five more variables from the data dictionary that you'd like to work with in your analysis. *Select at least one numeric variable, and at least one ordinal variable.* Read up on these selected variables in the Technical Documentation (Command/Control + F to find the variable name in the PDF.)
+Some of the variables have been discontinued in the latest release of the data.
+Check the NOTES column of the data dictionary to make sure the variables you have selected have note been discontinued.

 ## Import and prepare data

 7. On line 40 of `scorecard_analysis.qmd`, add the list of variable names (from column 6 in the data dictionary) as additional arguments to the `sc_select()` function. *Note that you should supply these names in lowercase.* Run the code chunk.
 8. Check out the data frame, and note columns with many missing values.
-If the values are missing in more than 25% of rows, return to the data dictionary and select new columns.
+If the values are missing in more than 25% of rows, you have two options.
+If there is a discernible reason why that column has so few values (e.g. the variable only applies to private institutions), you may filter the data down to the rows that the variable applies to, and then check again whether the data is missing in more than 25% of rows.
+In this case, you would work with this smaller subset of data for the project.
+If you cannot discern a reason why that column as so few values, return to the data dictionary and select new columns.
 Re-run the code.
 9. Factor your ordinal variable in the code chunk starting at line 44, using the `factor()` function.
 The `levels` you should supply as an argument will be listed in the `VALUES` column in the data dictionary, and the associated `labels` you should supply as an argument will be listed in the `LABELS` column of the data dictionary.
 I provided an example in the comments.
 Be sure to reference the help pages for the `factor()` function if you have questions!

 ## Design four data visualizations

-10. Create four data visualizations showcasing the survey findings - at least one univariate plot and at least one plot adding an additional variable to your previous univariate plot.
+10. Create three data visualizations showcasing the survey findings - at least one univariate plot and at least two plots adding an additional variable to your previous univariate plot.
 Be sure to label your plots and consider the plot aesthetics.
+Across your three plots, you must use at least one numeric and at least one ordinal variable.

 ## Write blog post

-11. In 400-500 words, you should write a blog post reporting on your visualization:
+11. In 400-500 words, you should write a blog post reporting on your visualizations:
   * Paragraph 1: Introduce the dataset, how the data was produced, and what you specifically will be visualizing in your plots.
   * Paragraph 2: Report on findings from your visualizations.
     * For each plot, you should summarize at least one quantitative fact that we can extrapolate, **and** interpret that finding. (e.g. on this plot, we can see that ...
 This indicates that ...)
-    * You should also indicate how adding additional information to your univariate plot deepened your understanding of the relationship between these two variables.
+    * You should also indicate how adding additional information to your univariate plot deepened your understanding of the relationship between the variables.
   * Paragraph 3: Summarize the key takeaway from your analysis and describe at least one ethical concern we should consider when analyzing this data.
 As a reminder of our ethics framework for this course:
     * What assumptions and commitments informed the design of this dataset?
     * Who has had a say in data collection and analysis regarding this dataset?
 Who has been excluded?